Call Identity Guard®

 Did You Know: Cryptocurrency relies on decentralized networks using blockchain technology, which is essentially a distributed ledger maintained over a distributed network.
 Their big appeal is that they aren’t issued by any central authority, making them immune to market manipulations.
 In theory, anyway.6

 Here we could also link to our social media channels, and this was the second time Identity Guard let us down.
-Unlike more robust social media monitoring functionality like IDShield, the only platforms Identity Guard offered protection on were Facebook, LinkedIn, and Twitter.
+Unlike more robust social media monitoring functionality, the only platforms Identity Guard offered protection on were Facebook, LinkedIn, and Twitter.
 We don’t use the latter two, and we were unable to connect to the former since Identity Guard doesn’t support Facebook’s new layout.
 We could switch back to a previous iteration, but we’d rather see Identity Guard update their service to stay current with the platform.
 This wasn’t a deal-breaker, just something to keep in mind.

 Interesting to note, though, included in this section is Google.
 By linking Identity Guard to our Google account, it automatically updated our privacy settings to prevent Google from tracking our movements, saving information from our contacts, saving our personal information, and sending us personalized ads.
 We’re sure some hardcore privacy folks will really appreciate this, but we sort of like syncing our Google calendar to other services.
 Luckily each one of these protections could be toggled on and off, which we liked.